Pelosi unopposed as Dems meet to nominate House speaker

-WASHINGTON (AP) — Nancy Pelosi enters the House Democratic leadership elections Wednesday in an unusual position: She's running unopposed.
+WASHINGTON (AP) — Nancy Pelosi enters the House Democratic leadership elections on Wednesday in an unusual position: She's running unopposed.

 This was not the plan from Pelosi opponents who vowed to usher in a new era for Democrats.
 But one by one, the powerful California congresswoman picked off the would-be challengers and smoothed the skeptics.
 In the end, there was no one willing, or able, to mount a serious campaign against her.